Who We Are

 See our complete Anti-Discrimination Statement here.

-The CWR is now offering a course, WRIT 350: Dissertation & Thesis Writing, every semester!
-This course is specifically designed for students working on a thesis, dissertation proposal, or dissertation.
+The CWR offers WRIT 350: Dissertation & Thesis Writing every semester.
+The course is specifically designed for students working on a thesis, dissertation proposal, or dissertation.
 Each class session will dedicate the first 45 minutes to a thesis, proposal, or dissertation writing topic, and the last 2 hours will be writing time as a part of a dedicated cohort of peers at the same stage.
-The course is 0-unit and free to active students, but you must be in the thesis, proposal, or dissertation stage to register.
-Questions?
-Email us at cwr@cgu.edu.
+The course is 0-unit and tuition-free to active students, but you must be in the thesis, proposal, or dissertation stage to register.

 The CWR Canvas Site